 }

-assess_action: returns a signed trust verdict (approve / review / deny) on a proposed action.
-The proof is a JWS, verifiable by anyone against the public JWKS. - ·
+assess_actionA signed trust verdict (approve / review / deny) on a proposed action, a JWS verifiable by anyone against the public JWKS.

-request_payment: gates a payment against a signed mandate.
+request_paymentGates a payment against a signed mandate.
 ALLOW mints a short-lived Ed25519 grant; DENY returns the violated rule.
-No money moves here. - ·

-verify_mandate: returns the active mandate for a subject, the rules the agent is bound to. - ·
+verify_mandateThe active mandate for a subject, the rules the agent is bound to.

-OpenClaw runs tools and actions (files, browser, code, messages, payments) on your behalf, and it loads MCP servers natively.
-Add the fidacyserver above to OpenClaw's MCP config and the agent gets the four tools directly.
-Have the agent call assess_action before it runs a tool: it returns the signed verdict, and you act on decision.
+OpenClaw loads MCP servers natively.
+Add the fidacy server and the agent gets the four tools directly.
+Have it call assess_action before it runs a tool, then act on decision:

-// the agent calls the assess_action tool; the host returns structuredContent:
+// the agent calls assess_action; the host returns structuredContent:

 {